 Even though this is a great recipe to make just because; this is a fantastic way to use leftover pulled pork or leftover baked potatoes that you have in the fridge.

 Obviously, barbecue pork and potatoes belong together.
+These loaded bbq baked potato skins are going to be a new family favorite.

 Pin It For Later